Hunter Swift's Automotive Blog

 8. Make sure you are aware of all of the add-ons you got with your CRM and that they are turned on and using them.

 9. Identify CRM "Power Users" in-store right away.
 Help them to become champions of the tool.
-They can become leaders and trainers in store for fellow employees and new hires.
+They can become leaders and trainers in store for fellow employees and new hire.
 Invest in their training, send to company for additional training, certification, user summits, and trade shows.

 10. Make sure to evaluate your CRM every 6 months, that its doing what you signed up for it to do.
 Avoid falling back into old process.